Positivity and lower bounds for the density of Wiener functionals: Introduction

 The two problems mentioned above have been intensively studied in the literature.
 Let us begin with the strict positivity.
-At the best of our knowledge the first probabilistic approach to this problem is due to Ben-Arous and Leandre \cite{bib:[BA.L]} who used Malliavin calculus in order to give necessary and sufficient conditions in order to have $p_{X_t}(x)>0$ for a diffusion process (as above).
-They proved that if H\"{o}rmander's condition holds then a necessary and sufficient condition in order to have $ p_{X_t}(x)>0$ is that $x$ is attainable by a skeleton $x_{t}(\phi )$ such that $\psi\mapsto x_{t}(\psi)$ is a submersion in $ \phi .$ The argument they used is based on the inverse function theorem and on a Girsanov transformation.
-All the papers which followed used in a way or in another their argument.
+At the best of our knowledge the first probabilistic approach to this problem is due to Ben Arous and L\'eandre \cite{bib:[BA.L]}, who used Malliavin calculus in order to give necessary and sufficient conditions allowing one to have $p_{X_t}(x)>0$ for a diffusion process (as above).
+They proved that if H\"{o}rmander's condition holds then $p_{X_t}(x)>0$ if and only if $x$ is attainable by a skeleton $x_{t}(\phi )$ such that $\psi\mapsto x_{t}(\psi)$ is a submersion in $ \phi .$ The argument they used is based on the inverse function theorem and on a Girsanov transformation.
+All the papers which followed developed in some way their techniques.
 First, Aida, Kusuoka and Stroock \cite{bib:[A.K.S]} gave a generalization of this criterion in an abstract framework which still permits to exhibit a notion of skeleton.
-Then Hirsch and Song \cite{bib:[H.S]} gave a variant of such a criterion for a general functional on the Wiener space using capacities and finally Leandre \cite{bib:[L2005]} obtained such a criterion for diffusion processes on manifolds.
-Notice that once we have a criterion of the above type there is still a non trivial problem to be solved: one has to exhibit the skeleton which verifies the submersion property.
-So number of authors dealt with concrete examples in which they are able to use in a more or less direct way the argument of Ben-Arous and Leandre: Bally and Pardoux \cite{bib:[B.P]} deal with parabolic stochastic heat equations, Millet and Sanz-Sol\'e \cite{bib:[M.SS2]} work with hyperbolic stochastic partial differential equations, Fournier \cite{bib:[F]} deals with a jump type equation, Dalang and D. Nualart \cite{bib:[D.N]} use such positivity results for building a potential theory for SPDE's and E. Nualart \cite{bib:EN} has recently proved results in this direction again for solutions of SPDE's.
+Then Hirsch and Song \cite{bib:[H.S]} studied a variant of such criterion for a general functional on the Wiener space using capacities and finally L\'eandre \cite{bib:[L2005]} obtained similar results for diffusion processes on manifolds.
+Notice that once one has a criterion of the above type there is still a non trivial problem to be solved: one has to exhibit the skeleton which verifies the submersion property.
+So, number of authors dealt with concrete examples in which they are able to use in a more or less direct way the argument of Ben Arous and L\'eandre: Bally and Pardoux \cite{bib:[B.P]} dealt with parabolic stochastic heat equations, Millet and Sanz-Sol\'e \cite{bib:[M.SS2]} worked with hyperbolic stochastic partial differential equations, Fournier \cite{bib:[F]} considered jump type equations, Dalang and E. Nualart \cite{bib:[D.N]} used such positivity results for building a potential theory for SPDE's and E. Nualart \cite{bib:EN} has recently proved results in this direction again for solutions to SPDE's.